 How to Groom a Dog With Long Hair

 Long-haired breeds’ coats are high maintenance.
 You’ll need to brush them every day to prevent tangling and matting.
 For this purpose, you’ll need a whole assembly of brushes — from the simple slicker and pin brush to deshedders, dematters, and combs.

 How to Groom a Dog With a Curly Coat

 Curly breeds shed minimally.
 But they also need regular brushing to stay healthy.
 A slicker brush, a deshedder, a comb, and even a clipper will become your new best friends if you’re a curly dog owner.
 Learning how to use dog clippers on your curly pup can be challenging, so read on to find out how to do it.

-One of the best doggy brush sets on the market is the Pet Magasin’s professional grooming set, which includes a double-sided pin and bristle brush, a long tooth undercoat rake, and a dematting comb.
+One of the best doggy brush sets on the market is the Pet Magasin’s professional grooming set on Chewy, which includes a double-sided pin and bristle brush, a long tooth undercoat rake, and a dematting comb.
 You can use these brushing tools safely on all your furry pets — dogs, rabbits, or cats.
 They’re also one-size-fits-all.
 So no matter your pup’s coat type, you’ll be okay with this set.

 Before learning how to shave a dog, you’ll need to know a proper bathing technique.
 And before you get to that, you’ll need some equipment.

 Never use human cleaning products on your dog as a puppy’s skin is more sensitive than ours.
 The human shampoo will irritate it and might even cause dangerous allergic reactions.
 Choose a shampoo specifically designed for dogs and avoid artificial colorings and scents.